What we know about the victims of the most destructive fire in LA history

 More than 1,000 structures, including homes and local landmarks, have been consumed by the blaze, officials have said.

 While an estimated 150,000 people evacuated the region, some haven’t been as lucky.
-Five people were killed as a result of the wildfires, officials said.
+Seven people were killed as a result of the wildfires, officials said.

-All five people killed were found in Altadena and Pasadena, where the Eaton fire has raged, L.A.
+The majority of the casualties so far, five people, were found in Altadena and Pasadena, where the Eaton fire has raged, L.A.
 County Fire Chief Anthony Marrone confirmed to the New York Times.
 The Eaton fire has rapidly grown to nearly 11,000 acres since it erupted on Tuesday around 6:30 p.m.

 Fire crews are now facing the challenge of accessing enough water.
 Multiple blazes have “pushed the system to the extreme,” one official said Wednesday.
 LA Mayor Karen Bass pleaded with residents to conserve water when possible so that resources can go toward extinguishing the fires before any more people are lost.